 White Collar Charges Demand a Skilled Skokie Defense Attorney

 When we think of criminals, most of us imagine people we would not want to meet in a dark alley.
-Someone big and tough who would not be afraid to physically hurt another person to get what they want.
+Someone big and tough would not be afraid to hurt another person to get what they want physically.
 The kinds of crimes we associate with this class of criminal include things like assault and battery, gun violence, robbery, and even murder.

-White collar crimes are different.
+White-collar crimes are different.
 They do not involve violence.
-Instead, they are solely focused on illegally taking money or property from another individual or organization through the use of things like fraud, bribery, forgery, or some kind of trickery.
+Instead, they are solely focused on illegally taking money or property from another individual or organization through fraud, bribery, forgery, or some trickery.

-Likewise, the people who tend to be charged with white collar crimes usually do not fit our mental image of what a criminal looks like.
-People who go to work in an office every day and are generally considered good citizens.
+Likewise, the people who tend to be charged with white-collar crimes usually do not fit our mental image of what a criminal looks like.
+People who work in an office daily are generally considered good citizens.

-In fact, the most common white collar charge in Illinois is felony theft.
+The most common white-collar charge in Illinois is felony theft.
 What needs to happen for someone to be charged with felony theft?
 They must have allegedly stolen more than $500.
 That’s it.

 So what do you do if you are charged or discover you are being investigated?
-Seek out an experienced and knowledgeable white collar crimes attorney.
-Someone who has successfully handled cases just like yours before and understands all of the complexities that can be involved with a white collar crime defense.
+Seek out an experienced and knowledgeable white-collar crimes attorney.
+Someone who has successfully handled cases just like yours before and understands all of the complexities that can be involved with the defense of a white-collar crime.

-Andrew M. Weisberg is not only a skilled white collar crimes lawyer who has been helping people just like you to get the best possible outcome in these types of cases, he understands exactly how prosecutors think and what needs to be done to beat them.
+Andrew M. Weisberg is not only a skilled white collar crimes lawyer who has been helping people like you to get the best possible outcome in these types of cases, he understands exactly how prosecutors think and what needs to be done to beat them.
 How?
 Because before he became a Skokie criminal attorney almost two decades ago, he worked as a prosecutor in Cook County.
-His job was to build cases against people charged for all kinds of crimes and secure convictions.
-This experience allows him to craft defenses that protect you while tearing down the arguments of prosecutors.
+His job was to build cases against people charged with all kinds of crimes and secure convictions.
+This experience allows him to craft defenses that protect you while tearing down prosecutors’ arguments.

 A Knowledgeable Skokie Criminal Lawyer Who Can Help You with All Kinds of White Collar Charges

-Often, when someone is charged with a white collar crime, they react with a mix of fear and confusion.
-They are afraid of what may happen to them, and they are not sure exactly why they are being charged and what it means.
+Often, when someone is charged with a white-collar crime, they react with a mix of fear and confusion.
+They are afraid of what may happen to them and are not sure exactly why they are being charged and what it means.

 Theft (720 ILCS 5/16-1).
 Most people have a fairly innate understanding of theft, but it is still valuable to explain how it is defined under Illinois law.
 Committing theft in our state involves knowingly taking property from another party without getting the consent of the owner.
 Depending on the circumstances involved, these types of cases can also be called embezzlement (where an employee comes up with a way of stealing a lot of money from their employer) or, simply, employee theft.
 Other common types of theft include ID theft, credit card theft, and more.

-When someone is accused of stealing $500 or less, the typical charge is a misdemeanor.
-Above this amount and the prosecutor may decide to bump it up to a felony.
+The typical charge is a misdemeanor when someone is accused of stealing $500 or less.
+Above this amount, and the prosecutor may decide to bump it up to a felony.
 The higher the value of the property stolen, the more severe the punishment.

 Forgery (720 ILCS 5/17-3).
-When you make or alter a document with the intent to defraud a person or organization, you can be charged with forgery.
+You can be charged with forgery when you make or alter a document intending to defraud a person or organization.
 Some examples of forgery include:

-This crime is classified as a Class 3 felony that includes the potential of 2-5 years in prison.
+This crime is classified as a Class 3 felony with the potential of 2-5 years in prison.

 Money laundering (720 ILCS 5/29B-1).
-If you know that money comes from a criminal enterprise and you attempt to disguise where that money came from in order to make it seem legitimate, this is a crime known as money laundering.
-All types of money laundering are charged as felonies, but in certain situations, you will even face a Class X felony and 6-30 years of prison time.
+If you know that money comes from a criminal enterprise and you attempt to disguise where that money came from to make it seem legitimate, this is a crime known as money laundering.
+All types of money laundering are charged as felonies, but in certain situations, you will even face a Class X felony and 6-30 years of prison.

-It does not matter if you are being charged or investigated for a large-scale white collar crime or something considered a lower level case.
-Mr. Weisberg has successfully helped countless clients with both types of white collar crimes and knows how to aggressively defend you regardless of whether you are being accused of stealing millions of dollars or just a few hundred.
+It does not matter if you are being charged or investigated for a large-scale white-collar crime or something considered a lower-level case.
+Mr. Weisberg has successfully helped countless clients with both types of white-collar crimes.
+He knows how to aggressively defend you regardless of whether you are being accused of stealing millions of dollars or just a few hundred.

 Start Protecting Your Rights Today by Reaching Out to Skokie Criminal Defender Andrew M. Weisberg

-But at the end of the day, he knows that there is only one thing that matters: do you trust that Andrew Weisberg is the right lawyer to get you the best possible outcome in your case.
-Choosing a criminal attorney is not an easy decision, and the only real way to know if someone should be handling your case is to sit down and speak with them.
+But at the end of the day, he knows that only one thing matters: do you trust that Andrew Weisberg is the right lawyer to get you the best possible outcome in your case.
+Choosing a criminal attorney is not easy; the only real way to know if someone should be handling your case is to sit down and speak with them.

 That is why Mr. Weisberg always offers a free initial consultation.
 When you reach out to us, we will set up a time for you to come in and talk with Andrew Weisberg about the specifics of your situation and learn about the charges you face and the potential options available to you.

-Act fast though.
-The longer Mr. Weisberg has to build your defense strategy, the more likely you are to receive a positive outcome.
+Act fast, though.
+The longer Andrew Weisberg has to build your defense strategy, the more likely you are to receive a positive outcome.
 Start protecting your future right now by emailing firstname.lastname@example.org or calling 847-807-1075.